-Since 2016, over 40 students (MS/PhD thesis, MS Cyber projects, graduate independent studies, undergraduate research experience, and etc.) have graduated from the SMART Lab, and have since started successful careers in various industry and government organizations, e.g., Amazon, AT&T, Cerner, Google, Microsoft, Northrop Grumman, Sogeti, St. Jude Children's Research Hospital, WPAFB and etc.
+Since 2016, over 40 students (MS/PhD thesis, MS Cyber projects, graduate independent studies, undergraduate research experience, and etc.) have graduated from the SMART Lab.
+His students have started successful careers in various industry and government organizations, e.g., Amazon, AT&T, Cerner, Facebook, Google, Microsoft, Northrop Grumman, Qualcomm, Sogeti, St. Jude Children's Research Hospital, Walmart Labs, WPAFB and etc.

-Yong is currently (Summer 2019) advising over 20 students in their research efforts.
+Yong is currently (Fall 2019) advising over 20 students in their research efforts.

 Recently directed dissertation, thesis and cyber projects: